UDC-GAC/SeQual-Stream/README.md

 * **Apache Maven** version 3.0 or above.
 * **Apache Spark** version 3.0 or above.

-You can clone SeQual-Stream repository with the following command:
+You can clone the SeQual-Stream repository with the following command:

 ```
 git clone https://github.com/oscar-castellanos/SeQual-Stream